nooploop/piejam_docs/source/tutorial.rst

    :align: center

 Every channel allows modification of the audio signal by audio effects.
 Those can be inserted when the mixer is switched to 'effects' view.
-Switching to 'effects' view is done by pressing the 'FX' button on view toolbar, to the right of the mixer.
+Switching to 'effects' view is done by pressing the 'FX' button on the main toolbar, to the right of the mixer.

 .. image:: images/mixer_fx_view_initial.png
    :align: center